Insight • Design craft

 Building a brutalist design system

 Brutalism does not mean chaos.
-A brutalist design system defines the rules of rawness:
+A brutalist design system sets the rules for how rawness shows up.

 What to do next

-If your brand can support rawness, brutalism is one of the fastest paths to visual distinction in 2026.
+If your brand can carry rawness, brutalism is one of the fastest ways to create visual distinction in 2026.
 Start with a single page or campaign.
 Test it with your audience.
-Measure both impression (memorability, brand recall) and function (task completion, accessibility).
-Then decide whether to expand.
+Measure both impression - memorability, brand recall - and function - task completion, accessibility.
+Then decide whether it deserves to spread.

 If you want help designing a brand experience that stands out through rawness rather than polish, book a call or explore our services.